Mr-Physicist/academic-kickstart/content/home/experience.md

   date_start = "2019-05-06"
   date_end = ""
   description = """
-  Extracting the needed data from devices manuals of different companies.
+  Extracting the needed data from different manuals of devices of different companies.
   """

 [[experience]]